HariSekhon/Nagios-Plugins/README.md

 git submodule update
 ```

-Then install the CPAN modules for whichever plugins you want to use, which are listed in the Makefile
+Then install the CPAN modules for whichever plugins you want to use, which are listed in the Makefile.

 ### One-shot Makefile setup ###